22dylan/LandMarket-HazardConsequence/book/_build/html/_sources/intro.md

 # Coupled Urban Change and Hazard Consequence Model

 This document describes in detail the coupled urban change and hazard consequence model in [this repository](https://github.com/22dylan/UrbanChange-HazardConsequence).
-The urban change component of the model is an agent-based model (ABM).
-This is written in Julia using [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/) (Datseris et al., 2022).
+The urban change component of the model is an agent-based model (ABM) and is written in Julia using [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/) (Datseris et al., 2022).
 [IN-CORE](https://incore.ncsa.illinois.edu) is used to model damage and losses resulting from natural hazards (van de Lindt et al., 2018).

 The model was developed and tested with Seaside, Oregon and seismic-tsunami hazards associated with the Cascadia Subduction Zone in mind.
 The model can be applied to other communities and natural hazards.